-Canon 7D II versus Sony A7S II
+Canon 7D II vs Sony A7S II

-The Canon EOS 7D Mark II and the Sony Alpha 7S II are two digital cameras that were revealed to the public, respectively, in September 2014 and September 2015.
+The Canon EOS 7D Mark II and the Sony Alpha 7S II are two digital cameras that were announced, respectively, in September 2014 and September 2015.
 The 7D Mark II is a DSLR, while the A7S II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (7D Mark II) and a full frame (A7S II) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 12 MP.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is notably smaller (27 percent) than the Canon 7D II.
 Moreover, the A7S II is markedly lighter (31 percent) than the 7D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.